MTMUTH/Group_Project_01/README.md

 ## __Group Project 01__

-#To Analyze 2017 Standard League Fantasy football data with the following arguements below
+#To Analyze 2017 Standard League Fantasy Football data with the following arguements below

 #The success of any draft is predicated on: